 What Does the Data Say?

-Posts from accounts with more than 100K followers that placed Instagram tags in comments performed 1.2% better in reach than those with hashtags in the caption.
+Posts from accounts with more than 100K followers that placed Instagram tags in comments performed 1.2% better in reach than those with hashtags in the caption because larger accounts have sufficient engagement velocity to overcome indexing delays, while accounts with 50-100K followers saw 1.6x higher reach when Instagram hashtags were placed in captions.
 That might sound small, but at scale it matters.
 For example, if your post reaches 1 million users, that 1.2% equals 12,000 extra views.

-If just 1.2% of those users purchase a $100 product, that’s $14,400 in direct revenue from one post.
-All because you placed your hashtags in the comment.
-On the other hand, accounts with 50–100K followers saw 1.6x higher reach when hashtags were placed in the post caption.
+If 1.2% of those additional viewers purchase a $100 product, that generates $14,400 in revenue from hashtag placement alone.
+Conversely, accounts with 50–100K followers saw 1.6x higher reach with hashtags in the caption.

-So, does putting hashtags in comments work on Instagram?
+So, does putting Instagram hashtags in comments work?

 Yes, but only if:

-• You post them instantly using tools or you’re fast with manual entry.
+• You post Instagram hashtags in comments instantly using tools, or you’re fast with manual entry.

 • You’re tracking performance to see if it’s actually helping your content.